Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Results and discussion

+The results obtained by applying the measured OPD from the perspectives of signal power, beam diameter, and beam quality show good agreement with the experiment.
+The signal power simulated using eROC represents the theoretically derivable signal power.
+When applying the eROC, the signal beam diameter results do not show the same tendency as the signal power loss(Fig. \ref{fig_5}(a)).
+Nevertheless, the signal power derived using measured OPD decreases by up to 19.3$\%$ as the incident pump intensity increases, as shown in Fig. \ref{fig_5}(b).
+When only eROC is applied, the gain distribution serves as a soft aperture for the resonant field.
+In contrast, the measured disk OPD introduces higher-order phase aberrations that hinders the mode formation.
+Their combined action reduces the overlap with the supported fundamental cavity mode and increases the effective round-trip loss.

+This trend is further supported by Fig. \ref{fig_6}.
+As the incident pump power increases, the TD surface becomes more deformed.
+In the TD we used, low-to-higher spherical aberration tended to increase significantly as the pump intensity increased, as shown in Fig. \ref{fig_6}.
+The trend is consistent with increasing eROC-to-OPD signal-power discrepancy, shown in Fig. \ref{fig_5}(b).
+The other higher-order Zernike coefficients did not show a clear trend (See Fig. \ref{fig_C1} and \ref{fig_C2} in \ref{app3} for the detailed result).
+Therefore, mitigation should focus on flattening the radial heat-load distribution, improving the thermal and mechanical symmetry of the TD assembly, reducing heat generation, and, if necessary, compensating the resonator against residual spherical aberrations.

+The discrepancy between eROC-only and measured-OPD models is not explained by a simple scalar curvature correction alone; it also appears as a deviation of the circulating mode from the paraxial eigenmode.
+Fig. \ref{fig_7}(a) and (b) present the results of analyzing the mode diameter inside the cavity using the conventional ray transfer matrix (RTM) with the eROC and the numerical model results with the eROC and the measured OPD for incident pump intensities of 1 $\mathrm{kW/cm^2}$ and 4 $\mathrm{kW/cm^2}$, respectively.
+The influence of aberrations can be indirectly inferred by comparing the results obtained using the eROC and measured OPD.
+As the incident pump intensity increases, the mode size on TD with measured OPD decreases by up to approximately 3.6$\%$ compared to the eROC.

 For more accurate predictions, the pump-photon flux in laser operation cannot be reliably estimated from a purely static model because absorption and stimulated emission are dynamically coupled through the population inversion.
-It is necessary to include transient field updates, ASE and spectrally-temperature-resolved populations for improving fidelity.
+It is necessary to include transient field updates, amplified spontaneous emission (ASE) and spectrally-temperature-resolved populations for improving fidelity.
 However, it inevitably causes substantial computational cost.
-Moreover, single-mode operation typically involves a pumped area larger than the signal, producing population inversion inhomogeneity in spatial domain.
-Despite these complexities, the present framework remains useful as a practical predictive tool for output characteristics under the monochromatic pump and signal assumption.
+Moreover, single-mode operation typically involves a pumped area larger than the signal, producing population inversion inhomogeneity in the spatial domain.
+Despite these complexities, the present model remains useful as a practical predictive tool for output characteristics under the monochromatic pump and signal assumption.